djcloudking/data-analytics-and-ai-projects/README.md

-Welcome to my **Data Analytics & AI Certificate** repository.
-This space showcases my hands-on projects and learning journey as I build the skills required for entry-level roles in **data science** and **Python engineering**.
+# **Data Analytics, ML & AI Projects**

+This repository showcases my hands-on projects and learning journey as I build the skills required for **Data Analytics, ML & AI Certificate**.

-These projects will equip me with the foundational tools and real-world experience to break into the field.
+These projects will equip me with the foundational tools and real-world experience of **Data Analytics, Machine Learning & Artificial Intelligence** field.

 ### 🔧 What I’m Learning

+#### ✅ SQL (& PostgreSQL)

 #### ✅ Python Programming & Data Handling